1519 (15th June)

 1536 (23rd July)

-Henry died at St James’s Palace, London.
-It is thought he died either of tuberculosis or of sweatting sickness.
+Henry Fitzroy, Duke of Richmond died at St James’s Palace, London.
+It is thought he died either of tuberculosis or of sweating sickness.